bashtage/arch/doc/source/unitroot/introduction.rst

 Introduction
 ------------

 All tests expect a 1-d series as the first input.
-The input can be any array that can be `squeeze`d to 1-d, a pandas `Series` or a pandas `DataFrame` that contains a single variable.
+The input can be any array that can `squeeze` into a 1-d array, a pandas `Series` or a pandas `DataFrame` that contains a single variable.

 All tests share a common structure.
 The key elements are: